bhawiyuga/aws-geospatial-itc/Readme.md

    - Add tags (optional, but tagging helps in managing instances).
    - Configure security group:
      - Create a new security group or select an existing one.
-     - Add rules to allow SSH (port 22) and Jupyter Lab (port 8888) access.
+     - Add rules to allow following ports:
+       - SSH (port 22) for any IP `0.0.0.0/0`
+       - Jupyter Lab (port 8888) access for any IP `0.0.0.0/0`
+       - All TCP Port for local private subnet.
+For example if you are using default subnet, the subnet would be `172.31.0.0/16`.
+Please check the VPC subnet on EC2 instance creation config.
+   - Select or create a new key pair for SSH access and download it.
+Save it securely as you cannot download it again in the future.
    - Review and launch the instance.
-   - Select or create a new key pair for SSH access and download it.

 3. **Access EC2 Instances with SSH:**
    - Open a Terminal on your local machine.